C2SM/git-course/advanced/Exercise_1.md

 init_advanced_repo
 ```

-Take some time to familiarize yourself with the git repository using `git status`, `git log`, `git diff`, etc.
+Take some time to familiarize yourself with the git repository by examining the files and using `git status`, `git log`, `git diff`, etc.

 Let's add a branch and a few commits to make the history a bit more interesting.
 First, add a feature branch.